4 Hearty Home-Cooked Recipes Including Buckwheat Futomaki an

 📋 4 recipes — Select to view

-A nutritious futomaki recipe generously filled with buckwheat noodles, salmon, egg, fried shrimp, and cucumber.
+A nutrition-packed buckwheat noodle futomaki recipe generously filled with buckwheat noodles, salmon, egg, shrimp tempura, and cucumber.

 📝 Editor's Notes

-This is a hearty futomaki roll generously filled with buckwheat noodles, salmon, omelet, fried shrimp, and cucumber, all wrapped in nori.
+This hearty futomaki is generously filled with buckwheat noodles, salmon, egg roll (dalgyal-mari), shrimp tempura, and cucumber, all rolled in nori (김).

-The spicy and savory special sauce further enhances the flavor.
+The spicy and savory special sauce further enhances its flavor.

 🛒 Ingredient Tips

-Fresh salmon typically has a moist, glossy surface and a vibrant orange color.
+It should have a moist, glossy surface and a vibrant orange color, indicating freshness.

-Those with clear white fat marbling tend to be richer and more delicious.
+Salmon with clear white fat marbling is fattier and more delicious.

-For buckwheat noodles, a higher buckwheat content yields a deeper aroma; check the ingredient ratio on the back of the package.
+For buckwheat noodles, the higher the buckwheat content, the deeper the flavor, so check the ingredient ratio on the back of the package.

-Look for cucumbers that are firm, straight, and have visible spines.
+Look for cucumbers that are firm, straight, and still have their spines.

-If using frozen fried shrimp, choose ones with a thick coating and straight shrimp for a more appealing appearance.
+If using frozen shrimp tempura, those with a thick coating and straight shrimp will result in a more attractive final shape.

 🔄 Substitution Guide

-If you are concerned about the freshness of raw salmon or find it difficult to obtain, smoked salmon is a good alternative.
+If fresh salmon is a concern regarding freshness or difficult to find, smoked salmon is a good alternative.

 If raw fish is not preferred, cooked imitation crab meat or tuna mayo can be used instead.

-Buckwheat noodles can be replaced with somen (thin wheat noodles) or rice; using rice will make it closer to traditional futomaki and more filling.
+Buckwheat noodles can be replaced with somyeon (소면) or rice; using rice will make it closer to traditional futomaki and more filling.

-If frying shrimp is too cumbersome, you can substitute with imitation crab meat or crunchy vegetables like cucumber or pickled radish.
+If frying shrimp is troublesome, you can substitute with ingredients like imitation crab sticks or crunchy vegetables such as cucumber or pickled radish (단무지).

-If you have a shellfish allergy, omit the shrimp entirely.
+If you have a shellfish allergy, be sure to omit the shrimp tempura.

 Omit wasabi if serving to children.